 The earplugs described above will cover you in most situations where you need hearing protection.
 However, some of the most useful plugs are the reusable in-ear plugs.

-These are best for things like flying, as some are designed to keep the pressure equalized.
-Also, some of these have small holes that allow some of the sounds in, or there are electronic varieties that take the outside noise and equalize it.
+These are best for things like flying, as some keep the pressure equalized.
+Also, some of these have small holes that allow some sounds in, or there are electronic varieties that take the outside noise and equalize it.

 This means that deafening noises are reduced so that they do not damage your hearing, and the quiet sounds are increased so that you can hear them.
 This is the best option if you are in a noisy environment and still need to hear and speak.

-This type of earplug tend to be more expensive, and they are made of rubbers and plastics, so are definitely not a one size fits all solution.
-Most of the better manufacturers make these plugs in different sizes (small, medium and large) so you should be able to find a pair that fit your ears
+This type of earplug are more expensive, and they are made of rubbers and plastics, so are definitely not a one size fits all solution.
+Most of the better manufacturers make these plugs in different sizes (small, medium and large) so be able to find a pair that fit your ears.

 The plugs below come in both small and x-small sizes, these are probably the best earbuds for small ear canals (so if you need extra small ear plugs, they are here!)